 Speak to someone

 - Make an inquiry

-The generously-sized rooms have the clean lines of modern Asian décor with dark wooden floorboards and bright colour accents.
-Rooms have all the amenities you’d expect from a hotel of this standard and each room has a flat screen TV, DVD player, iPod dock, mini bar, safe and air-conditioning.
+The generously-sized rooms have the clean lines of modern Asian decor with dark wooden floorboards and bright color accents.
+Rooms have all the amenities you’d expect from a hotel of this standard and each room has a flat screen TV, DVD player, iPod dock, minibar, safe and air-conditioning.